zorfling/quick-tax-calc/README.md

 Type your annual pre-tax amount in the income section and see your after tax annual and fortnightly amounts.

+You can use the memory button to remember a given fortnightly amount for comparison.

 The income section also allows for formulae so you can do things like:

 - How might a 10% raise affect my income? - _90000 \* 1.1_